 Access to personal information

 You have a right under the General Data Protection Regulations to request access to view or to obtain copies of what information the surgery holds about you and to have it amended should it be inaccurate.
-In order to request this, you need to do the following:
+To request this, you need to do the following:

-- In accordance with legislation no fee will be charged for your request, unless the request is manifestly unfounded or excessive, particularly if it is repetitive.
-Before any further action is taken, we will contact the patient with details of our “reasonable administrative charges” in order to comply with your request
+- Under the legislation, no fee will be charged for your request, unless the request is manifestly unfounded or excessive, particularly if it is repetitive.
+Before any further action is taken, we will contact the patient with details of our “reasonable administrative charges” to comply with your request

 - We are required to respond to you within 28 days